 In the case of an injury, following appropriate care for the injured individual, the member of staff must inform their point of contact at Sport Structures.
 The accident report form should be forwarded immediately via email to enable details to be recorded and any actions noted.
 Please note, delivery sites might also have their own recording procedures which will also need to be followed.

 In a case of an accident or sudden illness, staff are required to:

-- Take any action required to deal with the immediate risk. - Contact the emergency services if necessary. - Contact a Manager / Health and Safety Officer and make them aware of the situation.
+- Take any action required to deal with the immediate risk. - Contact the emergency services if necessary.

 1 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013